Technetium-99: Separation of technetium-99

 Several methods have been proposed for technetium-99 separation, including crystallization, liquid-liquid extraction, molecular recognition methods, volatilization, and others.

 In 2012 the crystalline compound Notre Dame Thorium Borate-1 (NDTB-1) was presented by researchers at the University of Notre Dame.
 It can be tailored to safely absorb radioactive ions from nuclear waste streams.
 Once captured, the radioactive ions can then be exchanged for higher-charged species of a similar size, recycling the material for re-use.
 Lab results using the NDTB-1 crystals removed approximately 96 percent of technetium-99.

 Transmutation of technetium to stable ruthenium-100

+Technetium (Tc) can be completely transformed into ruthenium-100 by coating the inner cladding of fuel rods with Tc.
+This works with conventional pressurized water reactors and does not require specialized transmutation facilities.

 An alternative disposal method, transmutation, has been demonstrated at CERN and NIIAR for technetium-99.
 This transmutation process bombards the technetium (^{99}Tc as a metal target) with neutrons, forming the short-lived ^{100}Tc (half-life 16 seconds), which decays by beta decay to stable ruthenium (^{100}Ru).
 Given the relatively high market value of ruthenium and the particularly undesirable properties of technetium, this type of nuclear transmutation appears particularly promising.